Logo DesignBrand Strategy & PositioningModern Graphic Design

 Glenfiddich Logo Design Whiskey

-The Glenfiddich emblem is derived from Scotland’s slopes, symbolising the wild Highlands’ spirit.
+The Glenfiddich emblem is inspired by Scotland’s slopes, symbolising the wild spirit of the Highlands.
 The Monarch of the Glen Stag isn’t just another pretty face; it stands for the brand’s heritage and daring.

 This majestic stag logo represents nobility and strength, drawing inspiration from Scottish folklore, where this animal has always been deeply respected.